expinc/sunagent/README.md

 A node infer to some computing resource.
 It may be a host, a virtual machine, or a container.
 Different kind of node could do different operations.
 For example, you cannot call systemctl in docker container without setting docker entrypoint as /usr/sbin/init.
 SunAgent provides functionalities that work on a host, though some of them may fail in a container.

 SunAgent exposes its functionality by common protocals.
-Currently there is only RESTful APIs.
+Currently there is only HTTP APIs.

 ## Build & Run